Where can I find information about grant and fellowship funding opportunities?

 The Research Partnerships team from the University Research Services can help you with non-grant funding sources, including the identification, development and management of relationships with external partners.
 This advice and support includes the partnership aspects of grant schemes such as ARC Linkage Projects.

 A Trusts and Foundations specialist from the University’s Office of Advancement can assist with knowledge and support around philanthropic funding for research.
-Please contact the Faculty of Medicine and Health Sciences (FMHS) Research Support team (email@example.com) for more information about this type of research support.
+Please contact the Office of Advancement Trusts and Foundations team (email@example.com) for more information about this type of research support.

 What factors should I consider when deciding whether to apply for a specific grant or fellowship?